SpeysideHEP/spey/docs/comb.rst

   for this example.
 * ``overlap_matrix.csv``: Includes overlap matrix that the PathFinder algorithm needs to find the best combination.

-Let us first import all the necessary packages and construct the data (please add the pathfinder path to ``sys.path`` list if needed)
+Let us first import all the necessary packages and construct the data (please add the Pathfinder path to ``sys.path`` list if needed)

 .. code-block:: python3